postman-open-technologies/linting-rules/_rules/string-pattern-or-format-or-enum.md

 ---
 string-pattern-or-format-or-enum:
     description: |-
         String length should be limited to avoid an attacker to send very long strings to your service.
-You can do this in different ways:
-        - specify a `maxLength`
-        - constraint the possible values with an `enum`
-        - use a constrained `format` like `date` or `date-time`.
-        A constrained string using the `date` format.
-        ```
-        ConstrainedString:
-        type: string
-        format: date
-        ```
-        Another constrained string using `maxLength`.
-You can always add further constraints using a `pattern` or a `format`.

-        ```
-        ZipCode:
-        type: string
-        maxLength: 5
-        pattern: '[0-9]{5}'
-        ```
-        For further security, you can always limit string length even in conjunction with `format` and `pattern`.
     message: Strings (non enum) must specify a pattern or a format. {{path}}
     formats:
         - oas3